Paying for School

 - Belcourt-Brosseau Métis Awards—the largest non-governmental source of student funding for Métis students in Canada

-- Alberta Scholarships—awards for Aboriginal students, administered by Student Aid Alberta.
+- Alberta Scholarships—awards for Indigenous students, administered by Student Aid Alberta.

 - Advancing Futures Bursary Program—assists youth aged 18-24 who have been or continue to be in the care or custody of Children and Youth Services